exoticghost404/Minecraft-Utilities/README.md

 Minecraft Utility is a modern, web-based collection of tools designed to help Minecraft players plan, track, and optimize their gameplay.
-It focuses on quality-of-life features such as enchantment planning, XP optimization, coordinate conversion, and progress tracking — all in one clean interface.
+It focuses on quality-of-life features such as enchantment planning, XP optimization, Nether coordinate conversion, and progress tracking all in one clean interface.

 ---

 ## ✨ Features

 - **Checklist**
-  - Track collected enchantments and progression
+  - Track collected enchantments from villagers or else and progression
   - Stay organized during survival or long-term worlds

 - **Best Enchantments**